-In the field of industrial automation, two technologies stand out due to their widespread use and specific capabilities: OPC Unified Architecture (OPC UA) and Message Queuing Telemetry Transport (MQTT).
-Both protocols play a crucial role in today’s IT/OT integration.
-However, OPC UA and MQTT serve different requirements and use-cases.
-Therefore, this article highlights the key differences between OPC UA vs. MQTT in terms of their specific characteristics.
+In the field of industrial automation, two technologies stand out due to their widespread adoption and specific capabilities: OPC Unified Architecture (OPC UA) and Message Queuing Telemetry Transport (MQTT).
+Both protocols play a decisive role in connecting OT devices and IT applications.
+However, based on their specific characteristics, OPC UA and MQTT address different requirements and use cases.
+This article therefore highlights the key differences between OPC UA and MQTT with regard to these characteristics.

 OPC UA Fundamentals

 OPC UA (Open Platform Communications Unified Architecture) is a communication standard developed by the OPC Foundation.
-This standard was designed for secure, reliable and platform-independent data exchange in industrial automation systems.
-Unlike simple data transfer protocols, OPC UA supports complex data types and object models, making it well-suited for advanced industrial processes.
+It was designed for secure, reliable, and platform-independent data exchange in industrial automation systems.
+OPC UA supports complex data types and object models, enabling it to represent sophisticated industrial processes.
 Detailed information on OPC UA can be found here.

 Key features of OPC UA:

-- Information modeling: Supports structured data types, object-oriented models, and complex data structures.
+- Information Modeling: Supports extensive information modeling, including structured data types, object-oriented models, and complex data structures.

-- Integrated security mechanisms: Provides built-in security features, including authentication, authorization, encryption and data integrity.
+- Integrated Security Mechanisms: Provides built-in security functions including authentication, authorization, encryption, and data integrity.

 MQTT Fundamentals

-MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol originally developed by IBM for networks with limited bandwidth and high latency.
+MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol originally designed for networks with low bandwidth and high latency.
 This is particularly relevant in IoT scenarios (e.g. integration of external sensors).
-Based on a publish/subscribe model, MQTT provides efficient and scalable data distribution to large numbers of subscribers.
-You can find more information here.
+Developed in 1999 by Andy Stanford-Clark (IBM) and Arlen Nipper (Cirrus Link), MQTT is based on a publish/subscribe model.
+This makes the standard highly scalable and efficient when distributing information to a large number of subscribers.
+More information can be found here.

 Key features of MQTT:

-- Efficiency: Lightweight protocol with minimal overhead, ideal for constrained networks and devices.
+- Efficiency: Lightweight protocol with minimal data transmission, ideal for use cases with constrained networks or IoT devices.

-- Decoupling: Publisher/subscriber model enables loose coupling between devices and applications.
+- Decoupling: The publisher/subscriber model decouples devices and applications.

-- Scalability: Easily scales to support thousands to millions of devices and subscribers.
+- Scalability: Easy to scale to support dozens to millions of devices and subscribers.

 OPC UA vs. MQTT

-OPC UA and MQTT are built for different industrial applications and target groups, making them not directly comparable.
-Their differences become clear in the following characteristics.
+OPC UA and MQTT are designed for different purposes and are therefore not directly comparable.
+These differences are reflected in the following characteristics.

-OPC UA spans more than 1,200 pages of specifications, covering a broad set of functions for industrial automation.
-In contrast, MQTT is defined in just around 80 pages, focusing on core features optimized for efficiency and simplicity in IoT scenarios.
-These differences in scope and complexity reflect their distinct design goals and use cases — and directly impact the integration effort required for each standard.
+With more than 1,200 pages, OPC UA features an extensive specification covering a wide range of functions for industrial automation.
+MQTT, by contrast, concentrates on a small set of core specifications (approx. 80 pages) geared toward efficiency and simplicity in IoT scenarios.
+These differences in scope and structure reflect the distinct design goals and fields of application — and translate directly into the implementation effort required for each standard.

-OPC UA: The OPC UA specifications are divided into multiple parts, each addressing different aspects of the architecture.
-This illustrates that OPC UA is not merely a data transfer protocol, but a comprehensive communication framework for industrial systems.
-This includes security, data modeling, state management and historical data access.
-Many of these features are optional, leaving it up to the implementer to decide which parts to adopt.
-Moreover, the breadth and maturity of the standard, developed over decades, make practical implementation complex and resource-intensive.
-As a result, most systems use only a fraction of the specification.
+OPC UA: The OPC UA specifications are split into multiple parts addressing different aspects of the OPC architecture.
+This structure shows that OPC UA is not merely a data transmission protocol but a comprehensive framework for communication in industrial systems, covering security, data modeling, state management, and historical data access.
+Much of this is optional — meaning that users decide which parts of the specification to implement.
+Due to the decades of growth and the breadth of the standard, real-world implementation is complex and resource-intensive.
+Not least for this reason, most systems only use a small subset of the standard.

-In summary: While implementing OPC UA is complex and time-consuming, MQTT can be set up and put into operation in just a few minutes.
+In summary: While implementing OPC UA is complex and resource-intensive, MQTT can be set up and put into operation within a matter of minutes.

 2. Communication Model: OPC UA vs. MQTT

-OPC UA and MQTT differ fundamentally in their communication architectures.
-These differences have a significant impact on their application and performance in industrial environments.
+When it comes to communication models, OPC UA and MQTT differ fundamentally in their architecture.
+These differences have significant implications for their use and performance in industrial environments.

-OPC UA Client/Server relies on a traditional client-server model.
-In this one-to-one topology, a client requests data and the server responds (poll-response).
-While clients can connect to multiple servers, servers can serve multiple clients.
-This architecture is best suited for direct, synchronous communication in automation scenarios such as closed-loop or command-and-control between a limited number of systems.
+OPC UA Client/Server: At its core, OPC UA uses a client/server model.
+In this “one-to-one” topology, a client requests data from a server, and the server responds with the requested data (poll-response).
+While clients can interact with many servers simultaneously, servers can serve many clients.
+The client/server architecture is particularly suited to automation scenarios requiring direct, synchronous communication (e.g. closed-loop) between a limited number of systems.

-In summary: OPC UA Client/Server is suitable for synchronous machine-to-machine communication, while MQTT Pub/Sub is optimized for efficient and lightweight communication between dozens to thousands of IT/OT systems.
+In summary: OPC UA Client/Server is suited for synchronous machine-to-machine communication, while MQTT Pub/Sub is optimized for efficient and lightweight communication between dozens to millions of IT/OT systems.

 3. Security

-Developers and users of OPC UA and MQTT should consider security aspects at both the protocol and network levels.
+Users of OPC UA and MQTT should consider security aspects at both the protocol and the network level.

 Protocol Comparison: Security Mechanisms OPC UA vs. MQTT

-While MQTT provides flexibility in how security is implemented, OPC UA includes integrated security mechanisms that cover a wide range of aspects.
-Both approaches have their strengths but require sufficient expertise to implement effectively.
+While MQTT offers users flexibility in security implementation, OPC UA provides built-in security mechanisms covering a wide range of security aspects.
+Both approaches have their advantages but require corresponding expertise on the user side.

 MQTT does not define its own security protocols.
-Instead, MQTT leaves the implementation of security to the TCP/IP level.
-This means that the user can choose between suitable security models such as TLS/SSL or certificates.
-In addition, the MQTT standard does not offer any specific measures for user and application security, which is often compensated by additional security implementations at application level.
-While the possibility of using recognized standards such as TLS/SSL makes the implementation easier in principle, additional effort is still required at application level.
+Instead, MQTT delegates security implementation to the TCP/IP layer.
+This means that users can choose between appropriate security models such as TLS/SSL or certificates.
+In addition, the MQTT standard provides no specific measures for user and application security.
+These gaps are often filled through additional security implementations at the application layer.
+While the ability to leverage established standards such as TLS/SSL generally simplifies the implementation of a secure MQTT architecture, additional effort at the application layer is still required.

-In summary: MQTT relies on external security standards and requires additional implementations at the application level.
-OPC UA, on the other hand, offers integrated mechanisms, but these are complex to implement in practice.
+In summary: MQTT relies on external security standards and requires additional implementations at the application layer.
+OPC UA, on the other hand, provides built-in mechanisms that are often complex to implement in practice.

 Network Security: OPC UA vs. MQTT

-MQTT Pub/Sub does not required inbound ports to be opened into the OT network.
-Even for bidirectional data exchange between IT and OT, all connections are initiated outbound from the OT client to the broker.
-This design minimizes exposure, significantly reduces the attack surface, and lowers the risk of unauthorized access.
+MQTT uses the pub/sub model, which means no open inbound ports into the critical OT network are required for communication.
+This holds true even for bidirectional data exchange between IT and OT, as all connections are initiated outbound from the internal OT client to the broker.
+As a result, the attack surface is significantly reduced and the risk of unauthorized access is lowered.

-OPC UA Client/Server requires open inbound ports into the OT network, since the server passively waits for external client requests.
-Whether installed directly on a machine or on a gateway, this increases the potential attack surface and demands additional network security measures (e.g., firewalls, DMZs, or proxies) to mitigate risks.
+OPC UA Client/Server, in contrast, requires open inbound ports into the critical OT network, as the server passively waits for requests from external clients.
+These servers are typically deployed directly on the machine or as a separate gateway in the OT environment.
+This increases the attack surface and requires additional measures at the network architecture level to mitigate potential risks.

-In summary: OPC UA Client/Server is best suited for internal network communication, whereas MQTT Pub/Sub enables secure, bidirectional communication across distributed IT/OT networks without exposing critical OT infrastructure.
+In summary: OPC UA Client/Server is suited for communication within a network, while MQTT Pub/Sub enables secure bidirectional communication across distributed IT/OT networks.

 4. Interoperability: OPC UA vs. MQTT

-- True “plug-and-play” interoperability between systems is only possible when all levels (L0–L5) are consistently aligned.
+- Interoperability (“plug and play”) between systems is only ensured when all layers (L0–L5) match.

-- Undefined levels provide flexibility but increase integration effort, as every implementation must be defined and integrated individually.
+- Undefined layers within the MQTT or OPC UA specification favor flexibility at the cost of additional effort, as each implementation must be defined and integrated individually.

-- Multiple options on one level favor flexibility at the expense of higher integration effort, as different implementations have to be integrated individually.
+- Multiple options at a given layer favor flexibility at the cost of additional effort, as different implementations must be integrated individually.

 Level 0 – Transport

-This level defines the basic transport mechanisms for data exchange between systems.
-MQTT relies on TCP/IP or WebSockets for simple and efficient transfer, whereas OPC UA supports additional transport options.
-The selection of the transport mechanism is left to the user, depending on specific needs and technical requirements.
+This layer defines the fundamental transport mechanisms required for data transmission between systems.
+While MQTT uses TCP/IP or WebSockets for lightweight and efficient data transmission, OPC UA supports additional transport options.
+The choice of transport mechanism is left to the user, depending on requirements and technical constraints.

 Level 1 – Protocol

-This level defines the specific implementation of the communication protocol.
-MQTT uses a simple publish/subscribe model that provides high flexibility and scalability but specifies little regarding security or error handling.
-OPC UA, by contrast, defines a more complex protocol that includes not only publish/subscribe but also session management, authentication, and encrypted communication.
+This layer concerns the actual implementation and application of the communication protocol itself.
+MQTT relies on a simple publish/subscribe model that offers high flexibility and scalability but specifies little in terms of security features and error handling.
+OPC UA, by contrast, defines a more complex protocol that covers not only publish/subscribe but also session management, authentication, and encrypted communication.

 Level 2 – Mappings

-This level defines the protocol mappings that determine how data is structured and transmitted.
-MQTT leaves this open to the user (e.g., topic namespace conventions), whereas OPC UA provides detailed information models that precisely specify data structures.
+This layer defines the specific protocol mappings that determine how data is structured and transmitted within the chosen communication protocol.
+While MQTT leaves this to the user (e.g. conventions for topic namespaces), the OPC UA specification includes detailed information models that precisely define the structure of the data.

 Level 3 – Encoding

-This level defines the data encoding required for network transmission.
-This includes the choice of format, which affects both efficiency and cross-system compatibility.
-MQTT leaves encoding decisions entirely to the user, whereas OPC UA specifies options such as binary, XML, and JSON.
-The final choice of encoding depends on the user’s needs and technical requirements.
+This layer defines the data encoding required for transmission over the network.
+It includes the choice of data format, which determines both the efficiency of transmission and compatibility between different systems.
+While MQTT leaves data encoding to the user, OPC UA specifies encodings such as binary, XML, and JSON.
+The selection of the appropriate encoding is left to the user, depending on requirements and technical constraints.

 Level 4 – Values

-This level defines the data types used for transfer.
-Clear type specifications are essential for correct interpretation and usage across systems.
-MQTT leaves data typing to the user, whereas OPC UA defines 60 standardized “base types” and allows extensions with custom complex types.
+This layer defines the data types used for data transmission.
+A clear specification of data types is essential for the correct interpretation and use of data across different systems.
+While MQTT leaves this to the user, OPC UA specifies 60 so-called “base types” and allows users to define additional complex types.

 Level 5 – Objects

-This level defines data models and schemas, i.e. how data is organized as objects, including their attributes and methods.
+This layer defines the data models and schemas — that is, how data is organized as objects, including their attributes and methods.
 This is particularly relevant for application logic.
-While MQTT leaves this to the user, OPC UA provides standardized models through companion specifications.
+While MQTT leaves this to the user, OPC UA specifies these models through so-called Companion Specifications.

-To summarize: MQTT is not equal to MQTT , OPC UA is not equal to OPC UA
+In summary: MQTT is not always MQTT, OPC UA is not always OPC UA

 5. Scalability: OPC UA vs. MQTT

-Scalability is a crucial aspect when choosing the right communication protocol.
-This is particularly true in environments in which the number of connected devices is constantly increasing.
+Scalability is a decisive factor when selecting the right communication protocol — especially in environments where the number of connected devices is continuously growing.

 Conclusion